JerBouma/FinanceDatabase/README.md

 )
 ```

-This returns instruments that are listed on the Frankfurt Stock Exchange, are in an industry group with the word "Equipment" and have either "Robotics" or "Education" in the summary column.
+This returns instruments that are listed on the Frankfurt Stock Exchange, are in an industry group with the word "Equipment," and have either "Robotics" or "Education" in the summary column.
 The `index` parameter is used to filter on the symbol column, which in this case is ".F".
 The filtering on the index is an alternative way of finding the exchange or market you are looking for.

 | symbol   | name                                                        | currency   | sector                 | industry_group                   | industry                                       | exchange   | market                   | country       | state   | city          | zipcode    | website                        | market_cap   | isin         | cusip     | figi         | composite_figi   | shareclass_figi   |
 |:---------|:------------------------------------------------------------|:-----------|:-----------------------|:---------------------------------|:-----------------------------------------------|:-----------|:-------------------------|:--------------|:--------|:--------------|:-----------|:-------------------------------|:-------------|:-------------|:----------|:-------------|:-----------------|:------------------|